Ggjorven/homelab/main/docker/mediastack/DEBUGGING.md

    ```
    And your issues will be resolved.

-### Jellystat doesn't have permission
+### Jellystat doesn't have permission/Can't create user

-If Jellystat doesn't have the proper permissions to access the `jellystat` directory, check the docker logs using:
+If **Jellystat** doesn't have the proper permissions to access the `jellystat` directory or when creating a user in **Jellystat** nothing happens, check the docker logs using:
 ```
 docker logs jellystat
 ```
 You'll see something like:
 ```
-// TODO
+[JELLYSTAT]: Error occurred while executing query: could not open file "base/xxxxx/xxxxx_fsm": Permission denied
+[JELLYSTAT]: Error occurred while executing query: could not open file "global/pg_filenode.map": Permission denied
 ```

 1. To fix this go to the `mediastack`.